wtberry/Prob_C/hw02/Homework_02.md

   	- function declaration: one line of code where programmer *declare* the function before it is being used, to let compiler know that the function exists.
 3. Why would you use unsigned integer?
   	- to store larger number compared to signed int
+	- to place where negative number would be invalid, such as array index
 4. What is wrong with following C++ code?
 How would you fix it?
 ```cpp
 int sum;